 - If you need more complex equipment or assistive technology for sporting participation, you will need an assessment by an occupational therapist prior to purchase

 - The NDIS will consider if children need extra support because of their disability compared to other children the same age, and what is reasonable for family, friends and the community to provide.

 We can help.

-The Leap in! mobile app (and new web app) has a dedicated section for setting and managing goals which will make preparing for your NDIS Plan meeting or Plan Review easier.
+Did you know the Leap in! app has a dedicated section for setting and managing goals which will make preparing for your NDIS plan meeting or plan reassessment easier.

 Originally published 15 August 2019, updated 11 January 2023.